 35. Clean your dishes: On hot days, we dine late.
 Often way after sunset.
 We have a couple of wines and we feel nothing for cleaning our dishes anymore.
 So we leave them for the day after.
 Not always a good idea, because dirty dishes do attract wildlife.
 Ant colonies will be found in your pots and pans and several times we woke up in the middle of the night with the sound of a cat, wild boar, or some other animal that had gained an interest in our leftovers.

 Using the facilities

-37. Pick your pool times: We’ve noticed that pools at naturist campings in France tend to be the least crowed between 1 PM and 3 PM (when lots of people have a nap) and between 6 PM and 8 PM (when everyone’s in the shower).
+37. Pick your pool times: We’ve noticed that pools at naturist campsites in France tend to be the least crowded between 1 PM and 3 PM (when lots of people have a nap) and between 6 PM and 8 PM (when everyone’s in the shower).
 Those are perfect times to have the pool pretty much all for yourself.

 38. Pick your sauna times: Lots of people like to get into the sauna right after dinner.
 This means that saunas tend to have queues between 7 PM and 9 PM.
 If you like to have some space in the sauna, it’s better to go earlier.
 Or very late.

-39. Learn to sing along: There was a time when karaoke was a big thing on naturist campings.
-In France, camping owners quickly understood that even though your talent should not be questioned, most other guests would prefer to hear something else than yet another version of “Wild Thing”.
+39. Learn to sing along: There was a time when karaoke was a big thing on naturist campsites.
+In France, campsite owners quickly understood that even though your talent should not be questioned, most other guests would prefer to hear something else than yet another version of “Wild Thing”.
 Luckily, there are professional artists who happily make your heart sing every evening of the week.
-Some better than others, but the cool thing is that these local cover bands often have their way to make you stand up, sing along and maybe even push out some long lost salsa moves.
+Some better than others, but the cool thing is that these local cover bands often have their way to make you stand up, sing along and maybe even push out some long-lost salsa moves.

 Nude or dressed